GromNaN/symfony/UPGRADE-5.4.md

 ------

  * Deprecate calling `FormErrorIterator::children()` if the current element is not iterable.
- * `UrlType` does not add the default protocol to urls that looks like emails or does not contain a dot or a slash.
+ * `UrlType` does not add the default protocol to urls that look like email addresses or do not contain a dot or a slash

 FrameworkBundle
 ---------------